dashboarddesignpatterns/dashboarddesignpatterns.github.io/processguidelines.md

 ## High-level Design Guidelines

+1. Don’t overwhelm viewers
+1. Avoid visual clutter
+1. Avoid poor visual design
+1. Carefully chose KPIs
+1. Align with existing workflows
+1. Don’t add too much data
+1. Provide for consistency
+1. Provide for interaction affordances
+1. Manage complexity
+1. Organize charts symmetrically
+1. Group charts by attribute
+1. Order charts by time
-1. Balance data + space (cost) while increasing information
+1. Balance data + space
+1. Increase information
 1. Avoid redundancy of information
 1. Show information, rather than data
-1. (Dashboard) design is an iterative process.
-The stages outlines on this page are informal and aim to guide your thinking.
-However, be prepared to revise decisions made on an earlier stage to solve a problem later on.
+1. Design is an iterative process
-1. Context is very important in (dashboard) design.
-Consider how your dashboard is being used, by whom, and for what.
-Think of clear sceanarios.
+1. Context is very important
-1. For **transparency**, provide meta information:
+1. State your meta data
-  * e.g., state the data source , provide disclaimers
-about how data were processed;
-  * e.g., use tooltips or pagination if space is con- strained;
+1. Use color carefully
 1. **Consider the dashboard templates** best suited to the dashboard audience and their informational needs, and use their characteristic design patterns as a checklist for design.